LTLA/BiocWorkflow2015/converted/workflow.md

 This is more convenient when the DB analysis needs to be integrated with, e.g., DE analyses of matching RNA-seq data.
 In the code below, promoter coordinates are obtained by running `detailRanges` without specifying any regions.
 All windows overlapping each promoter are defined as a cluster, and DB statistics are computed as previously described for each cluster/promoter.
-This directly yields results for annotated features (with some `NA` values, representing those promoters that have no overlapping windows).
+This directly yields DB results for annotated features, along with some `NA` values representing promoters that have no overlapping windows (these are filtered out in the code below for demonstration purposes).

 ```r